 Trademark counsel for prominent developer of audio and imaging technologies.

 Provide trademark counseling, global trademark portfolio management and trademark enforcement for San Francisco-based company focused on audio, imaging and voice technologies for cinema, home theaters, computers, mobile phones, and games.
+Portfolio consists of thousands of pending and registered marks in nearly 100 countries.

 Trademark clearance project for expanding pharmaceutical company.